Stewf90/Meal-Planner-Front-end-near-complete/README.md

-Download the code as a zip.
+1) Download the code as a zip.
-Unzip
+ 2) Unzip.
-Open folder in workspace in Visual Studio Code
+ 3) Open folder in workspace in Visual Studio Code.
-Open terminal and type npm i, hit enter
+ 4) Open terminal and type npm i, hit enter.
-Once that is done, type npm start, hit enter
+ 5) Once that is done, type npm start, hit enter.
-The website should then load.
+ 6) The website should then load.

 # Getting Started with Create React App